Following the Bunny Slippers down the Rabbit Hole with Peter Ivers

 Sonny’s story must be told before Hollywood ruins it by casting some pretty boy star from E.R. instead of an ex-con who knows the role from the inside.
 (Surely, Sonny could put you in touch with a lot of talented people who just need a break in life.)
 Sonny’s life and antics are more than legend – they are real.
 This is as true a story as you get in an age when it can be so hard to keep track of the truth.
 Remember: Johnny Cash never did hard time and he didn’t shoot anyone in Reno or anywhere else.

 This is the first interview I’ve seen where Sonny actually tells us what happened and how it went down.
 In person and on the phone, Sonny comes across as meek, even a bit shy, about his life – like a dog that’s been beaten too much.
 Most of all, he’s cautious.
 So I assured him that, having done the crime and served the time, he may as well live to tell the tale.
 For much of it, he’s contrite.
-His is a cautionary tale of an artist rebelling with and without cause and losing on both sides of Benjamin Franklin’s bourgeois Law of Relativity – both time and money were lost.
+His is a cautionary tale of an artist rebelling with and without cause, and losing on both sides of Benjamin Franklin’s bourgeois Law of Relativity – both time and money have been lost.

 (Full interview with Sonny Vincent under the cut.)